 - If no contact has been made by a parent/carer the school will the school will arrange a home visit, if no contact is made via the home visit a letter will be sent out to parents. - If there are any doubts about the legitimacy of any notes or reasons given for absence this should be reported immediately to the Head teacher who will contact home and in some cases may seek further advice and guidance from the Attendance and Inclusion Officer. - Where a pupil is frequently late, parents will be contacted via letter informing them of their child's lateness and need for improvement. - The school action plan to improve attendance will be reviewed each term - The school will identify and monitor pupils whose attendance gives cause for concern.
-This being the 90 % or less.
-A tiered letter system will operate for any child whose attendance is a concern.
-Parents may then be invited in for a meeting with the Headteacher, Assistant Headteacher and, if in year 6, a member of the transitional secondary school pastoral care team. - Referrals may being made to Multi Agency Support Team (MAST) Early Help for additional support where support needs are identified. - Returns on persistent absences will be monitored by Mrs Clack. - Appropriate strategies will be employed in order to address the attendance of individuals. - Where attendance improves to an acceptable level the pupil will be removed from the concerns list.
+This being the 92% or less.
+A tiered letter system will operate for any child whose absence falls below the 97% school target.
+Parents may then be invited in for a meeting with the

+Headteacher, Business Support Manager and, if in year 6, a member of the transitional secondary school pastoral care team.

+- Referrals may be made to Multi Agency Support Team (MAST) Early Help for additional support where support needs are identified. - Returns on persistent absences will be monitored by [name of Attendance Manager]. - Appropriate strategies will be employed to address the attendance of individuals. - Where attendance improves to an acceptable level the pupil will be removed from the concerns list.

-Private fostering - Part 9 of the Children Act 1989
+22. Private fostering - Part 9 of the Children Act 1989